Using E-mail Safely and Well

 A practical impediment to effective interception of meaningful data in transit is the datagram routing that underlies the Internet: datagrams are packets of information with origin and destination information; store-and-forward transmission allows these datagrams to be sent through the Internet via different routes from other packets in a message stream.
 Routing tables can be updated in real time to reflect changes in traffic density or availability of specific links to other destinations on the Internet, so there is no guarantee that packets from the same message will travel the same route or arrive in the proper sequence (sequence numbers allow reassembly of the original message).
 Therefore seizing individual packets at random anywhere other than the origin and destination of packets is unlikely to result in very much result for the effort.

-of sensitive data; therefore, many organizations install Virtual Private Networks
+used for communication of sensitive data; therefore, many organizations install

 Using “VPN tunneling software” as a search string in the GOOGLE search engine brought up hundreds of hits, many of them for specific products and data sheets, so I am sure you will be able to find a solution that fits your needs.